 My favorite camera above all!
 In-body 5 axis image stabilization with ultra-wide-angle lenses available and excellent quality with the use of a gimbal in video mode.

 Second body, but sometimes first.
-The back-illuminated sensor is useful in night photography and especially when chasing Northern lights.
+The back-illuminated sensor is useful in night photography and especially when chasing Northern lights in all its splendor.

 The biggest invention of the last two years in the action camera word.
 It has a 3 Axis gimbal stabilizer with integrated camera and is attachable to Smartphones.
 Extremely fast, always ready to use.
 A perfect travel companion for pros.